-This post contains affiliate links, for more information see our disclosures here.
+This post may contain affiliate links, for more information see our disclaimer.

 Gold may not always outperform other investments, but it is still a worthy long-term investment, especially during a financial crisis.

 What’s So Great About Gold?

 The shiny metal has a long and esteemed history throughout the world.
 It has been cherished as far back as ancient Egypt.
-Not too long

 The U.S. dollar was still backed by gold up until 1971 when Richard Nixon removed the gold standard.

 Well, many benefits come with owning the precious metal.
 Below are some solid reasons why everyone should own some gold.

 Over time inflation eats away at your hard-earned money.
 Exchanging some of your fiat for gold will help reduce the losses caused by inflation.

 Store of Value

 Gold holds its value better than paper currencies, coins, and other assets.
 It is commonly used as a way to preserve wealth and pass it on to other generations.

-In the chart below you can see the value of gold steadily rising over the years.
+In the chart below, you can see the value of gold steadily rising over the years.

 The purchasing power of the dollar continues to decline and is near all-time lows as shown in the chart below.